-Tune PID Controller in Real Time Using Online PID Tuner Block
+Tune PID Controller in Real Time Using Open-Loop PID Autotuner Block

-This example shows how to use Online PID Tuner block to tune a PI controller of an engine speed control system in both simulation and real time.
+This example shows how to use Open-Loop PID Autotuner block to tune a PI controller of an engine speed control system in both simulation and real time.

-Online PID Tuner block allows you to tune a single-loop PID controller in real time.
+Open-Loop PID Autotuner block allows you to tune a single-loop PID controller in real time.
 It carries out an open-loop experiment that injects perturbation signals to the plant and computes PID gains based on the plant frequency responses estimated near the desired bandwidth.

-The Online PID Tuner block supports two typical PID tuning scenarios in real time applications:
+The Open-Loop PID Autotuner block supports two typical PID tuning scenarios in real time applications:

 (1) Deploy the block on hardware and use it in a stand-alone real time application, without the presence of Simulink.